-The chart above shows the principal operating companies of Canaccord Genuity Group as of March 31, 2020.
+The chart above shows the principal operating companies of Canaccord Genuity Group as of March 31, 2021.

-The Company owns 80% of the issued shares of Canaccord Financial Group (Australia) Pty Ltd., and through that ownership an 80% indirect interest in Canaccord Genuity (Australia) Limited and Canaccord Genuity Financial Limited (previously Patersons Securities Limited) [March 31, 2019 - 80%], but for accounting purposes, as of March 31, 2020, the Company is considered to have an 85% interest because of the shares held in an employee trust controlled by Canaccord Financial Group (Australia) Pty Ltd. [March 31, 2019 - 85%].
+As of March 31, 2021, the Company owned 80% of the issued shares of Canaccord Financial Group (Australia) Pty Ltd., and through that ownership, an 80% indirect interest in Canaccord Genuity (Australia) Limited and Canaccord Genuity Financial Limited [previously Patersons Securities Limited] [March 31, 2020 - 80%], but for accounting purposes, as of March 31, 2021, the Company is considered to have an 85% interest because of shares held in an employee trust controlled by Canaccord Financial Group (Australia) Pty Ltd. [March 31, 2020 - 85%].
+The operations of CG McCarthy Taylor Limited are now conducted through CG Wealth Planning Ltd.